When you first quit drinking alcohol, you likely wonder how long it will take to reverse the damage to your body.

 Once you stop drinking, the liver begins to heal itself.
 Is this true for everyone?

-Unfortunately, no. We’ll dive into the factors that determine whether you’ve done irreversible damage to your liver as a result of your drinking.
-Additionally, we’ll look at how long it takes for all reversible damage to take place.
+We’ll dive into the factors determining whether you’ve done irreversible damage to your liver due to your drinking.
+Additionally, we’ll look at how long it takes for all reversible damage to occur.
 Let’s jump in!

 Liver Repair Timeframe